-- Syntax-wise, we write a variable for the instance after throw.
-Whereas, we write exception classes separated by commas after throws
+- Syntax-wise, we write a variable, for instance, after throw.
+Whereas we write exception classes separated by commas after throws.

 - Throw has a limitation of handling the only exception at a time.
 On the other hand, Throws can handle multiple exceptions.